ManueGI/secret_santa/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is an exercice to allow me to continue working on Ruby on Rails after my Bootcamp at Le Wagon.
+For now I just worked on the back end but I want to develop the front as well.

-* Ruby version
+* Ruby version : ruby 3.1.2p20

-* System dependencies
+* User : gem devise

-* Configuration
+* Authorizations : pundit

-* Database creation
+* Database creation : PostgreSQL

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...